Partnered with TransferWise to showcase inspirational stories of new Australians

 Also, Mahir Momand fled Afghanistan after being attacked by the Taliban.
 Now the CEO of Thrive Refugee Enterprise, he has distilled both his painful experience and finance knowledge into encouraging entrepreneurship in new Australians.

 International Towers General Manager Tony Byrne said, the inspiring exhibition was as much about the stories and storytelling as it was about the exquisitely-shot images.

 “Diversity, in its truest word, means acknowledging all forms of background and identity.
 At International Towers, we are committed to celebrating the heritage, beliefs and values of our diverse workforce and visitor base.
 We are proud to host this exhibition which shows on a macro level the contribution migrants make to Australia and, on a micro level, the diversity of our own thriving business community,” Mr Byrne said.

 TransferWise Australia Country Manager, Nicholas Lembo said the exhibition put a spotlight on what Australia looks like today - a diverse picture often overlooked by the images traditionally portrayed in mainstream media and advertising.

 “Australia is a nation of migrants.
 Half of us are born overseas or are the children of immigrant parents, so being an ‘Aussie’ means many different things for many different people.
 At TransferWise, we believe being Australian is more about recognising where and who we are now and where we hope to go, as much as where we've come from,” Mr Lembo said.

-The exhibition will be on display throughout November and summer, closing on Thursday 31 January 2019.
+The exhibition was on display throughout the summer, and closed on Thursday 28 February 2019.